Rasperised/Interactive-Geriatric-Games/unity/TargetBall/VerticalVersion/README.md

 ---

 ### Hardware Setup (Brief)
-- For my setup, the Sharp IR distance sensor is connected directly to the M5StickC
+- For my own setup, the Sharp IR distance sensor is connected directly to the M5StickC
 - The sensor detects changes in arm distance
 - Distance readings are transmitted to Unity via the M5StickC
 - The received values are mapped to the ball’s vertical movement